mercadopago/devsite-docs/guides/wallet-connect/sniffing-strategy.en.md

 >
 > Attention
 >
-> The preferred usage models for Sniffing must be coordinated with the **Integrations team at Mercado Pago** to be previously configured in your application.
+> The preferred usage models for sniffing must be coordinated with the **Integrations team at Mercado Pago** to be previously configured in your application.

 - **App Link (available only for Android devices)**: if the Mercado Pago app is installed on the user's device, it will intercept when navigating to `agreement_uri` and automatically open the agreement flow in the app's context.
 - **Browser (available for Android and iOS devices)**: when opening the `agreement_uri` in a browser, the page will recognize the context and apply different strategies to try to open the Mercado Pago app, as follows: <br>